fabriziodidthis/lovelystaycli/README.md

 ### Data validation

 One of the rules stated to this project is to 'avoid SQL injections'.
-The only time the user can actually write something, is when it is requested the Github username.
 Fair enough.
 Searching for Github policy regarding username normalization, I found [this article](https://docs.github.com/en/enterprise-cloud@latest/admin/identity-and-access-management/iam-configuration-reference/username-considerations-for-external-authentication#about-username-normalization) where it says `Usernames for user accounts on GitHub can only contain alphanumeric characters and dashes (-).`.
 So, following this logic, the data sanitization will happen in the time for the username input using a regex.

 And for the length, [this documentation](https://docs.github.com/en/enterprise-cloud@latest/admin/identity-and-access-management/iam-configuration-reference/username-considerations-for-external-authentication#resolving-username-problems) here says I can only have an username with 39 characters long.